 To pass on a group scent

-Scent plays a huge role in a cat’s life, and scent is a way to identify familiar cats within a colony and distinguish them from outsiders.
+Scent plays a huge role in a cat’s life and is a way to identify familiar cats within a colony and distinguish them from outsiders.
 Cats accept other cats within colonies but exhibit aggression towards unfamiliar cats who are not members of the colony.

 This explains non-recognition aggression, which can occur between cats if one has been to the veterinarian and returns home with an unfamiliar scent.
 Resident cats don’t recognise the strange-smelling cat and will often hiss or attack the returning cat.
 Things generally return to normal within a day or so when the smell wears off.